noprompt/meander/README.md

 #### Memory Variables

 _Memory variables_ are variables which "remember" or collect values during pattern matching.
-They are represented by an unqualified symbol prefixed with the `!` character.
+They are represented by a simple symbol prefixed with the `!` character.
 Because they collect multiple values it is idiomatic to employ a plural naming convention e.g. `!xs` or `!people`.

-To collect values from a 4-tuple such that we collet the first and last elements in one container and the middle elements in another we would write the folowing.
+To collect values from a 4-tuple such that we collect the first and last elements in one container and the middle elements in another we would write the following.

 ```clj
 [!xs !ys !ys !xs]